Xananax/create-typestyle/README.md

 # create-typeStyle

-creates an instance of [typestyle](//github.com/typestyle/typestyle), with some additional goodies.
+creates a boxed, independent instance of [typestyle](//github.com/typestyle/typestyle), with some additional goodies.
 This is useful if you need to create typestyles on the fly, or in different context simultaneously.

 createTypeStyle also embeds [csx](//github.com/typestyle/csx/), so there's no need to add it to your dependencies; it also duplicates some of the basic functionality offered by [cssTips](//github.com/typestyle/csstips/)